 On the evidence so far, the archaeologists think they’ve uncovered the foundations of the palace’s great hall where the bishop would receive petitioners while seated on a throne.

-There is no known visual representation of what the palace might have looked like, but in documentary references it appears to have dominated Ross and probably had at least three towers standing to some height.
+There is no known visual representation of what the palace might have looked like, but in documentary references it appears to have dominated Ross and probably had at least three towers standing to

 When the bishop was in residence, the palace would have housed around 100 people.